Welcome to today's edition of the Rush 24-7 podcast.

 You make fun of everybody for what they did stupid.

-Well, those things are called postmortems, and post-mortem of the Republican consultant class has already begun as people are starting to point fingers and blame at each other to explain why Trump was able to come in and hijack this campaign from them.
+The post-mortem of the Republican consultant class has already begun as people are starting to point fingers and blame at each other to explain why Trump was able to come in and hijack this campaign from them.

-If I wish I could, I wish I could make this uh understandable.
+I wish I could make this understandable.

-Many cases the candidate would be nothing without being told what to do every day by somebody.
+In many cases, the candidate would be nothing without being told what to do every day by somebody.

-Can't it be nothing without a teleprompter?
+Candidate would be nothing without a teleprompter.

-Can't it be nothing without this or that?
+Candidate be nothing without this or that.

-Well, what does that mean?
+What the hell does that mean?

-Scoot can't be followed directions, he uh didn't go off message.
+He didn't go off message.

-The consultants look at many of them, not all, that they look at candidates as Kendall's to be molded and shaped and presented, and this is why they're not allowed to speak other than what's on the prompter.
+The consultants look at many of them, not all, but they look at candidates as Ken dolls to be molded and shaped and presented.

 Consultants live in mortal fear of things like that.

-So Mike Murphy, who is the consultant in chief for the GOP, weighed in on the Today Show today about what went wrong.
+So Mike Murphy, who is the consultant-in-chief for the GOP, weighed in on the Today Show today about what went wrong.

 Trump is selling what the grievance half of the party wants.